Skip to main content

 Signal Corps soldiers ran telephone wires even to the most forward positions.
 Radios were too primitive to be used during World War I.

-It was soon discovered, however, that the young men in the Signal Corps were generally unable to handle the complex multitasking required of a switchboard operator.
+It was soon discovered, however, that the young men in the Signal Corps were generally unable to handle the complex multi-tasking required of a switchboard operator.
 The Bell companies had discovered soon after the first telephone exchanges became operational in the 1880s that women made the more capable operators and exchange supervisors than men.
 They were also more patient and able to calm down customers frustrated with the challenges of primitive telephone communication.
 The relatively well-paid employment of tens of thousands of women across the country by the telephone industry would have a profound impact on society.

-Cobb provides interesting background on the telephone industry in the early 20th Century, and the role of women in making it work.
+Cobb provides interesting background on the telephone industry in the early 20th Century and the role of women in making it work.

-There were so many ways in which the military was unprepared.
+There were so many ways in which the American military was unprepared.
 There were no uniforms for women, for example, and the operators had to purchase their own.
 "Uniform coats, skirts, blouses, hats, high-top shoes, and bronze insignia were the most expensive items," notes Cobb.
-Although AT&T loaned some of the women the funds to buy their uniform, “The entire kit cost between $250 and $350.
+Although AT&T lent some of the women the funds to buy their uniform, “the entire kit cost between $250 and $350.
 For many earning $60 monthly, half a year’s salary went into their kit.
 Some served barely long enough to earn $350, meaning they received virtually no compensation once the debt was repaid.”

 But it would take the men leading America's military a long time to realize that neither gender has a monopoly on courage, competence, and willingness to sacrifice for their country.